Minimum requirements for RSE worker employment agreements

 B. If the employment agreement is for 6 weeks or more, the minimum remuneration is the greater of either:

-• payment for a minimum of 30 hours per week at the ‘per hour' rate for the period worked.
+- payment for an average of 30 hours per week at the ‘per hour' rate for each four-week period of employment.

 C. If the employment agreement is for less than 6 weeks, the minimum remuneration is payment for 40 hours per week, at the ‘per hour’ rate.
 This is over the period of work offered in the employment agreement, regardless of the actual availability of work.

 D. If a worker transfers to you from another employer B and C do not apply.
-The minimum remuneration must be set at a minimum of 30 hours per week at the ‘per hour’ rate for the period worked.
+The minimum remuneration will be payment for an average of 30 hours per week at the 'per hour' rate for each four-week period of employment.